eagle-ai/eagle-ai.github.io/serviceconfiguration.md

 permalink: /docs/serviceconfiguration.html
 ---

-Apache Eagle (incubating, called Eagle in the follwing) Service provides some config files for specifying metadata storage, security access to Eagle Service.
+Apache Eagle (incubating, called Eagle in the following) Service provides some config files for specifying metadata storage, security access to Eagle Service.
 This page will give detailed description of Eagle Service configuration.

 Eagle currently supports to customize the following configurations: